 A straddle is when you buy both a put and a call, and it's best used when you're not sure which way the market will break.
-A successfully executed straddle means that you must sell the side of the straddle (the put or the call) that the market moves against.
-Check out Chapters 4 and 5 for more about straddles.
+A successfully executed straddle means that you must sell one side of the straddle (the put or the call).
+Yet it's not always obvious which side should be sold, as sometimes it's best to take profits on the winning side while you wait for the market to turn around before you sell the losing side.
+Check out Chapter 4.